Bounty Hunter & Companions

-- War is Hell: When he finally gets his chance to leave the ship to participate in a battle after the lid is blown on the Republic's and Empire's Cold War, he's visibly shaken to see several of his friends and comrades die in battle.
+- War Is Hell: When he finally gets his chance to leave the ship to participate in a battle after the lid is blown on the Republic's and Empire's Space Cold War, he's visibly shaken to see several of his friends and comrades die in battle.
 While he knew logically that could happen, seeing is different.
 It's a sobering experience for him, to say the least.

 A Jawa companion of the Bounty Hunter class, recruited on Hoth.
 Originally, he was the Bounty Hunter's ranged tank companion.

 In Knights of the Fallen Empire, he is now a bounty hunter himself leading an all-Jawa crew.